JonLatane/jonline/deploys/README.md

       - [K8s cluster with multiple Kubernetes LoadBalancers (without JBL)](#k8s-cluster-with-multiple-kubernetes-loadbalancers-without-jbl)
       - [K8s cluster with multiple Jonline servers/deployments behind a single JBL LoadBalancer](#k8s-cluster-with-multiple-jonline-serversdeployments-behind-a-single-jbl-loadbalancer)

-Jonline is designed so you can simply clone the Jonline repo and use `Makefile`s that run `kubectl` (and, for the load balancer, `jq`) to setup and manage your deployment.
-Jonline deploys are done from the `./deploys` directory from the root of the repo.

-To deploy to your K8s cluster:
+Rather than requiring Helm, Ansible, Terraform, or other orchestration layers, Jonline deployment goes a more primitive route.
+Jonline deployment is built so you can simply maintain one cloned Jonline repo per cluster whose deployments you want to manage.
+Within your cluster's repo, you'll simply use `make` to deploy:

 * Clone this repo.
 * `cd deploys && make deploy_data_create deploy_be_create` to create backing Postgres and MinIO/S3 instances and your BE instance.
 (You actually don't have to `cd deploys` because the main `Makefile` has some passthroughs!)
     * This deploys Postgres, MinIO and Jonline to the namespace `jonline` in your cluster.
 You can `NAMESPACE=mynamespace make deploy_data_create deploy_be_create` to create your setup in `mynamespace`.
     * For "production-ready" performance you can (and should) skip the `deploy_data_create` part and instead configure external, managed Postgres and/or MinIO/S3 servers.

-See [Generated Certs](./generated_certs/README.md) for more info on generating certs.
+See [the Cert-Manager integration README](./generated_certs/README.md) for more info on generating certs.
 At a high level, for a K8s deploy, `generated_certs/Makefile` will simply generate Cert-Manager K8s YAML to `deploys/generated_certs/k8s/cert-manager.\[digitalocean\].\[my-domain.com\].generated.yaml`.
 Applying that YAML (also doable through the `Makefile`) sets up K8s/Cert-Manager to auto-generate the certs for your Jonline instance in its namespace where it will look for them.

+As a user or a contributor, it's helpful to understand that Jonline deployment is built upon:

+* `make` and the `Makefile` targets in this `deploys/` directory and its subdirectories, which use/require:
+  * `sed`
+  * `jq`
+  * `kubectl`
+* `Dockerfile`s in `deploys/docker`
+  * As a user, these are really just for reference, as you'll likely be deploying pre-built images from [jonlatane/jonline](https://hub.docker.com/r/jonlatane/jonline).
+* Kubernetes `.yml` files in `deploys/k8s` and `deploys/generated_certs/k8s` (for using Jonline's Cert-Manager integration)
+  * `.template.yml` files are used to generate `.yml` files for managing your own deployment.
+*

+Virtually all deployment-related targets will involve `make` calling `kubectl` with either predefinied `.yml`, or after modifying `.template.yml` files.

 ## Basic Deployment
 By following these instructions, you will bring up one namespace as diagrammed here in your Kubernetes cluster: